Anthony William Hall: Later life

 In 1939, divorce proceedings were brought against him by his wife.
 During the court hearing, he conducted his own case and questioned his wife for more than six hours.
 In summing up, the judge said of Mr Hall, "He appears to be a man of tempestuous, undisciplined and erratic disposition.
 I have not formed the opinion that he is in any way a wholly bad man.
 He appears capable of generous and excellent impulses, but against that he is completely reckless in his actions."
 Mrs Hall was given a decree nisi plus costs, and full custody of their child.
 During the Second World War, he contested with his sister, Mary Hall, over his mother's house in Little Dewchurch.
 He had taken possession of the property and she was seeking to have him removed.
-His defence in the matter was that the Probate Act of 1857, although signed by Queen Victoria, had never reached Royal Assent and was therefore invalid to be used in a court of law.
+His defence in the matter was that the Court of Probate Act 1857, although signed by Queen Victoria, had never reached royal assent and was therefore invalid to be used in a court of law.
 He declared that he was going to take the issue to the House of Lords.
 Instead, Judge Roope Reeve ruled against his case, and granted possession of the property to his sister in 28 days, but allowed him the following 14 days to make an appeal.

 Hall died in Little Dewchurch in December 1947.
 Following his death, he was still referenced as a Pretender to the British throne as late as 1950.